 Morocco's income tax system is built around six progressive bands, a handful of social contributions, and one deduction that trips up almost everyone: the professional expenses allowance.
 If you're earning a salary in Morocco, the Direction Générale des Impôts (DGI) takes its cut before your money reaches your bank account.
 Your employer handles this through the Impôt sur le Revenu (IR) withholding system.

 This guide walks through every deduction on a Moroccan payslip for 2026.
+It was source-checked on June 18, 2026 against the Moroccan DGI/Finance Ministry code materials and current payroll tax summaries.
 We'll cover the six IR bands, calculate CNSS and AMO contributions, explain the professional expenses rule, and run full worked examples at three salary levels.
 If you just want instant numbers, try the Morocco PAYE Calculator.

 Morocco 2026 IR Tax Bands